Fritz Bartenstein or Carl Bergner Multi-Face Dolls German

 The antique doll socket heads are made of wax, composition or bisque with two doll faces laughing and two faces crying, either as a black doll or white doll or a white face and black face in one doll head.

 In 1882 Bartenstein won a lawsuit against Peter Schelhorn, a Täuflinge doll maker in Sonneberg selling multi-face socket head dolls without the inventors approval.
+The other well known German doll maker of multi face dolls is Carl Bergner shown below.

-Fritz Bartenstein Dolls and Mark Identified
+Fritz Bartenstein Dolls and Doll Mark Identified

 Fritz Bartenstein Doll Mold Numbers Identified